wadecong/frida-scripts/hooks/README.txt

 ################

-* To disable a hook, use ".disabled" extension.
+* To disable a hook, use ".disabled.js" extension.
-* To reenable it, use ".enabled" extension.
+* To reenable it, use ".enabled.js" extension.